dialectique/Olist_data_analysis/notebooks/README.md

 ### exploratory_analysis.ipynb
 Exploratory analysis of the Olist cleaned data:
-- original dataset descritption
+- Original dataset descritption
-- original dataset download and data cleansing
+- Original dataset download and data cleansing
-- automated exploratory analysis with SweetViz
+- Automated exploratory analysis with SweetViz
-- cardinalities
+- Cardinalities

 ### orders_analysis
 Get an understanding of the `orders properties` and their associated `review_scores`
-- import the dataset from the olistpackage, description of the dataset
+- Import the dataset from the olistpackage, description of the dataset
-- inspect features
+- Inspect features
 - Simple regression of `review_score` against `delivery duration`
 - Multivariate regression

 ### seller_analysis
 Get an understanding of the `sellers properties` and their associated `review_scores` Find sellers who have repeatedly been underperforming vs. others, and understand why.
-- import the dataset from the olistpackage, description of the dataset
+- Import the dataset from the olistpackage, description of the dataset
 - Impact of various features on `review_score` using a `multivariate-OLS` in `statsmodels`
 - `seller_state` analysis

 ### products_analysis
 Get an understanding of the `products properties` and their associated `review_scores` Find `product categories` that repeatedly `underperform` vs. others, and understand the reasons behind.
-- import the dataset from the olistpackage, description of the dataset
+- Import the dataset from the olistpackage, description of the dataset
+- Exploratory analysis
-- Impact of various features on `review_score` using a `multivariate-OLS` in `statsmodels` work in progress
+- Predicting the average `review_score` per `product_id` using a `multivariate-OLS` from `statsmodels`
+- Analysis per `product category`